chriswsuarez/chriswsuarez.github.io/README.md

 This page is a simple outline of my all my work - for more detail please see my **[resume](/assets/files/resume.pdf)**.

+Not much is on main [github](https://github.com/chriswsuarez) page and most code I have written is not open source but you can view an example from our [object_detection](https://github.com/chriswsuarez) repo.
+That repo takes in information from YOLO or a similar object detection package and fuses it with Lidar to localize static objects in an environment using a mobile robot.
+Please note this code is from a few years ago and does not reflect my current coding ability but it is something.

 # Education
 - **B.S.
 Mechanical Engineering** @ University of Florida (_2014_)